-The process for getting hold of a rare book is the same process you use to sell it for more-- it comes down to buying up as much stock as you can.
+The process for getting hold of a rare book is the same process you use to sell it for more -- it is as simple as controlling as much stock as you can.

 Buying and selling books on Amazon can be a lot of fun.
 It can also take a lot of time, and it's very easy to lose money doing it.
 However, if you're careful, and you see the opportunities that are there, you can amass a collection of very valuable books worth reselling on Amazon and other marketplaces in short order.

 Why is it that you can buy a book for less when you already own a copy?
 The same mechanism that drives up prices when you're trying to get a good price for a rare book is the mechanism that will drive down prices when you're buying.
-In simple terms, if you are the only person that owns a book, the price will tend to rise.
-By the same token if hundreds of people have a copy of that book, the price is going to be pushed downward.
-How does this help you in the real world buying more cheaply or selling more expensively?
+In simple terms, if only one person owns a book, the price will tend to rise.
+By the same token if hundreds of people have a copy of that same book, the price is going to be pushed downward.
+How does this help you in the real world, buying more cheaply or selling more expensively?
 Let's get into that.

-First things first-- you need to own a relatively valuable and rare book.
-The easiest way to accomplish that is to monitor prices and buy the book when it is within an attractive range of something you're willing to pay.
-You're not always going to get 90% off the value just by watching, but there are times when a very cheap copy will come through the marketplaces and you can set up a price alerts.
+First things first -- you need to own a relatively valuable and rare book.
+The easiest way to accomplish that is to monitor prices and buy the book when it is within an acceptable range that you're willing to pay.
+You're not always going to get 90% off the value just by watching, but there are times when a very cheap copy will come through the marketplaces, and you can set up a price alerts.

-Once you have a valuable book, you have to be willing to lose it, as there is a chance that the only copy that you have will sell before you acquire additional copies.
-But in most cases you can drive down the price and purchase more copies, if you use large companies auto pricing against them.
+Once you have a valuable book, you have to be willing to lose it -- as there is a chance that the only copy that you have will sell before you acquire additional copies.
+But in most cases you can drive down the price and purchase more copies, if you use large companies' auto pricing algorithms against them.

-The first step is to list your book, and I would suggest listing that book on Amazon, even though the fees are higher.
-Even though this book is rare, and someone searching for will likely search everywhere for it, Amazon is still the best place for it to be found.
+The first step is to list your book (and I would suggest listing that book on Amazon even though the fees are higher).
+Even though this book is rare, and someone searching for it will likely search manly stores for it, Amazon is still the best place for it to be found.
 So the first step is to list your book on Amazon.

 This book is not necessarily one that you want to sell, so you do not need to express what a nice copy it is.
-You can give it a 'good' condition and describe it in such a way that it is less likely to be bought, for example "this is a copy in good condition, the corners are dog-eared, very readable copy".
+You can give it a 'good' condition and describe it in such a way that it is less likely to be bought.
+For example, "this is a copy in good condition, the corners are dog-eared, readable copy".

-That is not so how someone would describe a collectible book, and it is unlikely to be a copy that someone else will want to buy.
+That is not how someone would describe a good collectible book, and it is unlikely to be a copy that a collector will want to buy.
 Which is good, because you don't want to sell your only copy.
-You want to gather a number of them and then restore the price to it's normal level.
+You want to gather a number of them, and then restore the price to its normal level.

 The next step is to make your book the best price available by a few dollars.
-Once you've done that you need to monitor the competition often.
-The price changes will come very quickly, within a few hours.
-If an when you see another seller reducing their price on the same copy, you can reduce your price further.
+Once you've done that, you need to monitor the competition regularly.
+The price changes will come very quickly, usually within a few hours.
+If and when you see another seller reducing their price on the same copy, you know you can reduce your price further.
 In general, I suggest doing this in steps of about $10, unless it is a very expensive book, in which case you can do $25 increments or similar.

 It depends on how much time you have, but once you have a computerized algorithm chasing your price downward, you can lower and lower and lower... until you lose your nerve.
 Watch for the algorithm's behavior to change.
 They may stop at a floor, at which point you can decide if this is a price worth buying.
 Often they will lower the price quite far down, because the computer wants to be the best price.
 Take advantage of that.